hesennov/DevIt-studio/README.md

 - Front-end development and responsive web design
 - Component-based architecture
 - State management with React hooks
-- CSS styling and customization with Tailwind CSS
+- Tailwind CSS and customization with CSS and SASS styling
-- Use of EmailJS library
+- Use of ThreeJs, EmailJS library, Framer Motion and Fort Awesome

 ## Technologies Used
 - React